WooCommerce Shipping Pro Chapter-1: Setting Up

 The following option lets you set up a maximum or minimum cost when you’ve defined multiple shipping rules in your plugin settings.

-- Max: If there are multiple rules matching for a specific item, then the highest rate gets used for calculation.
+- Max: If multiple rules are matching for a specific item, then the highest rate gets used for calculation.

-- Min: If there are multiple rules matching for a specific category, then the lowest rate gets used for calculation
+- Min: If multiple rules are matching for a specific category, then the lowest rate gets used for calculation

 Why is it important to use correct weight units?